Podcast Starter Kit: 7 Things You Need in 2023

 Finally, one of the best things you can do for your podcast is to create transcripts and show notes for each episode.

-This will make it easier for people to find and listen to your episodes, and it will also help boost your SEO.
+It’s easier for people to find and listen to your episodes, and it will also help boost your SEO.

 Transcripts and show notes are also a great way to provide value to your audience, so be sure to include them with each episode.